 This course will develop students' laboratory skills, including the use of the microscope and dissecting equipment.
 This course will also strengthen their understanding of the scientific method which involves the use of problem solving skills and critical thinking.
-The content of the course includes the study of ecology, the cell, genetics, classification, evolution and the animal kingdom.
+The content of the course includes the study of ecology, the cell, genetics, diversity of life, and evolution .